Betty Bryant

-Elizabeth Bryant Silverstein (27 June 1920 – 3 October 2005), better known as Betty Bryant, was a British-born Australian actress known for playing the lead character in Forty Thousand Horsemen.
+Elizabeth Bryant Silverstein (' Bryant; 27 June 1920 – 3 October 2005), better known as Betty Bryant, was a British-born Australian actress known for playing the lead character in Forty Thousand Horsemen.

 Early life

 Bryant was born on 27 June 1920 in Bristol, South West England.
 When she was age four, her father died.
 With her mother, a professional singer, she emigrated to Melbourne, Australia.
 In 1932, the family relocated to Sydney after Bryant's mother remarried.
 As a teenager, Bryant was featured on the local radio show The Youth Show.